yahyaeldarieby/snakerun/README.md

 You must install and have python 3.7 to play this game

 # Run the program
 To run the program you simply go to the tirminal located on the bottom left and you press the + button to open the terminal.
-Then type python rpg_main_loop.py
+Then type python rpg_main_loop.py and press enter to run the program.

 # The files
 There will be five main files to look at.